imkitae/imkitae/preferences/README.md

 ### Finder > Preferences...

 #### Advance
-- `Show all filename extensions`: on
+- `Show all filene extensions`: on

 ### Calendar > Preferences...